dawsbot/to-type/readme.md

 <br>

 ## About
 JavaScript's `typeOf` is broken.
-It has been from since [1997](http://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%201st%20edition,%20June%201997.pdf#sec-11.4.3) and likely always will be due to backwards compatability.
+It has been since [1997](http://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%201st%20edition,%20June%201997.pdf#sec-11.4.3) and likely always will be due to backwards compatability.
 It seems like nearly every call returns `object`.
 Don't believe me?

 ```js
 typeof {a: 4};